scipy-conference/scipy_proceedings/papers/dominik_klaes/dominik_klaes.rst

 exist a course called \``Introduction to computer science and programming'' for Physics students at the University of Bonn.
-Unfortunately not all universities offer such a course for their students, they just expect that the students already have the required knowledge (see below) or learn it in their free time Later in their courses, students need several aspects of this course again,
+Unfortunately not all universities offer such a course for their students, they just expect that the students already have the required knowledge (see below) or learn it in their free time.
-especially:
+Also, especially due to the crowded curriculum, there is no extra space for a dedicated programming course.
+Later in their courses, students need several aspects of this course again, especially:

 1. How to find help / information